SbokyZahodi/FSD-Nuxt3-template/README.md

 # Nuxt 3 + FSD + UnoCSS

-Template for development on Nuxt 3 in the Feature-Slised Design architecture
+Template for development on Nuxt 3 in the Feature-Sliced Design architecture

 ## Includes